NanoComp/meep/doc/docs/Scheme_Tutorials/Material_Dispersion.md

 On the other hand, the f=0.5 resonance, because the `sigma` numerator is so small, causes very little change in the real part of ε.
 Nevertheless, it generates a clear peak in the *imaginary* part of ε, corresponding to a resonant absorption peak.

 Now, we'll set up the rest of the simulation.
-We'll specify a broadband $E_z$-polarized Gaussian source, create a list of *k* wavevectors that we want to compute $ω(k)$ over, and compute the associated frequencies by using the `run-k-points` function:
+We'll specify a broadband $E_z$-polarized Gaussian source, create a list of *k* wavevectors that we want to compute $\omega(k)$ over, and compute the associated frequencies by using the `run-k-points` function:

 ```scm
 (define-param fcen 1.0)